OhadRubin/mountain-goap-python/all_in_one.md

 # // Copyright (c) Chris Muller.
 All rights reserved.
 # // </copyright>

-# from typing import Callable, Dict, TYPE_CHECKING

-# if TYPE_CHECKING:
-#     from ..Internals.ActionNode import ActionNode

-# /// <summary>
-# /// Delegate type for a listener to the event that fires when an agent is evaluating a path for a potential action plan.
-# /// </summary>
-# /// <param name="node">Node being evaluated.</param>
-# /// <param name="nodes">All nodes in the plan being evaluated.</param>
-# public delegate void EvaluatedActionNodeEvent(ActionNode node, ConcurrentDictionary<ActionNode, ActionNode> nodes);

 from typing import Callable, Dict, TYPE_CHECKING

 if TYPE_CHECKING: